Informed Opinions amplifies the voices of women and gender-diverse individuals for a more democratic Canada.

 In advocating for the promotion of more women’s voices in Canadian news media, we are also deliberate about seeking to amplify the perspectives of Black, First Nations, Inuit and Métis, and people of colour, those who identify as Two-Spirit, gender diverse, and/or LGBTQQIA, and those who are living with disabilities.
 We recognize that there are many intersectional realities that are even less represented within the already limited expression of women’s perspectives across all fields and sectors.

 As part of our anti-racism, equity and inclusion strategies, we track the ratio of diverse voices featured in our database, and are working to ensure that we reflect and improve upon levels of representation that correspond to Canada’s population.
-To do this, we’re comparing our data to that gathered by Statistics Canada’s 2016 census.
+To do this, we’re comparing our data (which itself depends on experts’ willingness to self-identify) to that gathered by Statistics Canada’s 2016 census.
 Although we understand the limitations of the categories and terminology, this research gives us a verifiable basis of comparison against which to measure our progress.

 Media Action (previously MediaWatch) is a national, non-profit charitable organization that has been using research and education to advocate for the improved portrayal and representation of women and girls in the media since 1980.